rsms/move/README.md

 ## A subset of JavaScript, not a different language

-As Move is a subset of JavaScript rather than a different language -- Move's features can be selectively used when writing code.
+Move is a subset of JavaScript rather than a different language -- features can be selectively used when writing code.
 The following three examples are all valid Move code while the last one is also valid JavaScript code:

 example1.move: